temporarychicken/axway_k8s_Axway_APIM_3_node_cluster/README.md

 * Axway API Management - Includes API Manager, API Gateway, and Node Manager

 The entire workshop installs and instantiates with the steps below, and will use the latest available version for all open-source and commercial software included.

+NOTE: This will not create a proprietary EKS Kubernetes cluster (AWS commercial offering).
+It will create an OpenSource Kubernetes environment using 3x AWS EC2 machines.

 ## Prerequisites